 Traditional fixed metal braces

-Traditional fixed metal braces are the ones most of us think of when we think of orthodontics.
-These are the ones also known as 'train tracks'.
-However, developments in technology mean the brackets used with these braces are now much smaller, less bulky and more comfortable to wear.
+Traditional fixed metal braces use a combination of metal brackets, archwires and ligatures (elastic bands) to straighten teeth.
+They're the 'original' braces.
+However, developments in technology mean the brackets are now much smaller, less bulky and more comfortable to wear.

-Ceramic braces are much like traditional fixed metal braces only the brackets are made from ceramic material and are tooth-coloured, making them much less visible.
-The ceramic brackets are also much smoother than those on traditional braces, and stronger.
-Clarity and InVu are two brands of ceramic braces.
+Ceramic braces are much like traditional fixed metal braces, except for one difference.
+The brackets are made from ceramic material.
+Depending on the type of ceramic bracket you choose, they may be clear or tooth-coloured, making them less visible.
+Ceramic brackets are also smoother and stronger than those used for traditional braces.

-Self-ligating braces look like traditional braces at first glance but these braces use a very different type of technology.
-The brackets in self-ligating braces work using a sliding mechanism which allows the archwire to move in response to your teeth.
+Self-ligating braces use brackets that have a sliding mechanism, which allows the archwire to move in response to your teeth.
 This means they operate with much less friction and there is no need for the elastic bands used with traditional braces.
 The Damon system of self-ligating braces is the most popular.

-Lingual braces are one of the more discreet treatment options available for orthodontic patients.
-This is because the wires and brackets of lingual braces are attached to the back surface of your teeth.
-Aside from the aesthetic benefits, one of the advantages of lingual braces is that there is less of a risk of decalcification.
-This is because the inside surface of teeth is more robust.
-Incognito is a well known brand of lingual braces.
+Lingual braces are attached to the back surface of your teeth.
+Aside from the aesthetic benefits, one of the advantages of lingual braces is that there is less risk of decalcification.
+This is because the inside surface of your teeth is more robust.
+Incognito is a well-known brand of lingual braces.